wheresronald0/Crescent_City_Donuts/README.md

 ## Installation Instructions / Getting Started

-- This project was bootstrapped with Create React App.
+This project was bootstrapped with Create React App.
 Please visit this link for instruction on running this application (https://github.com/wheresronald0/Crescent_City_Donuts/blob/master/cresent-city-donuts/README.md)

 ## Contribution Guidelines

-- If you'd like to contribute to this project, please checkout a branch
+if you'd like to contribute to this project, please checkout a branch

 ## Project's main repository